 If your dog starts to bark excessively or shake and tilt their head, this may be a sign of deafness.

-If you think your dog is experiencing hearing loss, speak to your local vet as soon as possible.
+If you think your dog is struggling to hear, speak to your vet as soon as possible.

 How to care for a deaf dog

 Deaf dogs can be easily scared, so it’s important to approach them and adjust their care to help them feel as safe as possible.